 4- How does the FINRA arbitration process work?

 In general, arbitration is an alternative method to litigation to resolve a dispute between two or more parties.
 Almost all disputes involving an account with an investment advisor or brokerage firm are required to proceed through FINRA arbitration.
 In most instances, the FINRA arbitration process takes a little more than a year to complete.

 In FINRA arbitration the “claimant,” who has been harmed by the misconduct of an investment firm, works with a Puerto Rico bond attorney to prepare and file a “Statement of Claim.”
 A Statement of Claim sets forth the parties’ backgrounds, the facts underlying the dispute, and the legal basis for why the investor should recover his or her losses.
 The “respondent” (the investment firm) then responds to the claimant’s allegations by filing an “Answer” laying out the legal arguments for why the firm is not liable for the claimant’s financial losses.

 Once the arbitrators are selected by the parties and the discovery process is complete, a hearing will take place before the FINRA arbitrators.
 After both parties present their cases the arbitration panel will render an “award” (a final decision).
 The parties to the FINRA arbitration are bound by the award, unless it is successfully challenged in court.

 5- What do I need to do to file a claim for investment fraud involving Puerto Rico bonds?

-The first step to filing a claim is to contact an experienced securities and investment fraud attorney at our firm to help evaluate your situation.
-You can reach Zamansky LLC by calling (212)742-1414 or completing our online inquiry form.
+The first step to filing a claim is to contact an experienced Puerto Rico bond attorney at our firm to help evaluate your situation.
+You can reach Zamansky LLC by calling (212) 742-1414 or completing our online inquiry form.